ginuerzh/calculus.ginuerzh.xyz/content/courant/decimal.md

 +++
 date = "2018-06-24T20:51:00+08:00"
+title = "Decimal Fractions.
+Bases Other than Ten"
 +++

-# Decimal Fractions.
-Bases Other than Ten

 It is possible that there are two different decimal representations of the same number; for example,